What a CAIVRS Report is For?

-The government’s CAIVRS system pulls data for borrowers from several different government databases.
-The databases that CAIVRS utilizes are:
+The government’s CAIVRS system pulls data for from several different official databases.
+For example:

-Borrower’s applying for an FHA, VA or USDA loan will have a CAIVRS report generated prior to full loan approval.
-If they do not pass the CAIVRS screening they are not eligible for an FHA, VA or USDA mortgage.
-The government uses CAIVRS to both make sure they do not continue lending Federally insured loans to those that have defaulted on previous Federal Debt.
-They also use it to track down those that owe money on defaulted Federal Loans.
+A CAIVRS report is run for all borrower’s that apply for an FHA, VA or USDA home loan.
+When they fail the CAIVRS screening they are not eligible for an FHA, VA or USDA home loan.
+Mortgage lenders use CAIVRS to ensure they do not continue extending Federally insured loans to those defaulted on other Federal Debt.
+Lender’s also use CAIVRS to help the Fed track down those who owe money on defaulted Federal Loans.

-If a borrower has debt show up on their CAIVRS they can often “clean it up” by paying off the Federal Debt that is currently in default.
-A mortgage lender can regenerate a CAIVRS once a borrower has notified them that the debt has been paid.
-Also, foreclosures on federally insured mortgages will show up on CAIVRS however if the borrower is past the minimum waiting timeframe than they will be eligible for a new government insured loan relative to CAIVRS (they would still need to meet all other relative mortgage guidelines).
+When a borrower has something show up on their CAIVRS they can often “clean it up” and pay the Federal Debt that shows in default.
+A mortgage lender can regenerate a CAIVRS once a borrower notifies them the debt has been paid.
+Also, foreclosures on federally insured mortgages will show up on CAIVRS.
+However, when borrower’s are past the required foreclosure wait period they are eligible for government insured home loans relative to CAIVRS.

 HINT: When your lender asks you “are you default on any federal debt?” do NOT try to hide anything.
 It will pop up on your CAIVRS and could cost you time and money once you get into final loan processing and underwriting.